LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The latter is essential in the rare cases when your henchmen (non-leader characters) can move autonomously or fire opportunistically (via innate skills or rare equipment).
-Also, if your henchman is adjacent to more than one enemy, setting his target is makes him melee a particular foe.
+Also, if your henchman is adjacent to more than one enemy, setting his target makes him melee a particular foe.

 You can enter the detailed aiming mode with the `*` keypad key that selects enemies or the `/` keypad key that cycles among items on the floor